A dependent is any one of the following persons:

-If both husband and wife or same gender domestic partners are employees, their child(ren) will be covered as dependents under one employee, not both.
+If both husband and wife are employees, their child(ren) will be covered as dependents under one employee, not both.

-At any time, the Plan may require proof that a spouse/partner or a child qualifies or continue to qualify as a dependent as defined by the Plan.
+At any time, the Plan may require proof that a spouse qualifies or continue to qualify as a dependent as defined by the Plan.

 The college holds the right to change the definition of “Dependent” at any time.